adrelanos/Whonix-documentation/File Transfer.md

     mkisofs -o files.iso /path/to/folder

+Use the Virtual Box graphical user interface to mount your newly created iso a virtual VM CD/DVD drive.

+Inside Whonix-Workstation...

+Create the folder /media/cdrom.

+    sudo mkdir -p /media/cdrom

 Now attach the iso to the VM.
 Mount it with

     sudo mount /dev/sr0 /media/cdrom

+Get into that folder.

+    cd /media/cdrom

+See your files.

+    dir

 This is intentionally one-way as the Whonix-Workstation is inherently untrusted and should remain isolated to prevent side-channel attacks and covert channel leaks.